bayes-ashok/project/README.md

 ## Objectives
 Dormify strives to achieve the following objectives:

-Establish a centralized database for efficient management of student details, ensuring easy access and retrieval of information.
+Establish a centralized database for efficient management of student details, ensuring easy access and retrieval of information. <br>
-Implement a user-friendly and simplified registration process for new students, streamlining the enrollment procedure.
+Implement a user-friendly and simplified registration process for new students, streamlining the enrollment procedure.<br>
-Enable real-time updates to maintain accurate and up-to-date records, reflecting any changes made to student information immediately.
+Enable real-time updates to maintain accurate and up-to-date records, reflecting any changes made to student information immediately.<br>
-Simplify attendance tracking through integrated features to record student attendance effectively.
+Simplify attendance tracking through integrated features to record student attendance effectively.<br>
-Streamline and simplify the process of handling hostel fees for both students and administrators.
+Streamline and simplify the process of handling hostel fees for both students and administrators.<br>
-Digitalize and optimize information management processes, leading to enhanced efficiency and productivity for hostel administrators.
+Digitalize and optimize information management processes, leading to enhanced efficiency and productivity for hostel administrators.<br>

+## Features
+	Signup
+	Login
+	Account Recovery
+	Add Room
+	Update Room
+	Delete Room
+	Search Room
+	View all rooms
+	Student Registration
+	Search Student
+	Print student details
+	Update student records
+	Delete student records
+	See the names of all students
+	See the names of students currently living in hostel 	See the names of students who left the hostel
+	Take attendance
+	View attendance
+	Record the fees
+	Print receipt
+	Update login credentials